About This Program

 What is Everfi?

-Utica College has partnered with EverFi, whose mission is to help students address critical life skills such as sexual assault prevention in higher education institutions across the country.
+Utica University has partnered with EverFi, whose mission is to help students address critical life skills such as sexual assault prevention in higher education institutions across the country.
 Each year over ½ million students complete courses provided by EverFi, including the Sexual Assault Prevention Program.

-As part of our comprehensive prevention program for new students, Utica College expects you to complete the Sexual Assault Prevention Program, which provides you with information about: sexual violence, relationship violence, and stalking, alternatives for intervening in situations you see happening and supporting friends and other members of our community, and resources both on and off campus.
+As part of our comprehensive prevention program for new students, Utica University expects you to complete the Sexual Assault Prevention Program, which provides you with information about: sexual violence, relationship violence, and stalking, alternatives for intervening in situations you see happening and supporting friends and other members of our community, and resources both on and off campus.
 This engaging and interactive online course will empower you to make well-informed decisions about issues that affect your college years and beyond.

-Learn more about Everfi at Utica College:
+Learn more about Everfi at Utica University:

 What is Green Dot?